Arden28/Arden28/README.md

 ## 👋 Hey there, I'm Arden Bouet!

 I'm a **software designer, founder, and tech enthusiast** passionate about building scalable and efficient software solutions.
-I specialize in **Laravel, TypeScript, Livewire, and modern web development**.
+I specialize in **Laravel, TypeScript, React, Livewire, and modern web development**.
 My goal is to create seamless digital experiences through clean code, smart automation, and innovation.

 ### 🚀 What I Do
 - **Founder @ Koverae** - Building software solutions to revolutionize business operations.